Othent/KeyManagementService/README.md

 If you accidentally updated the `latest` tag, you can point it to another version with the following command:

     npm dist-tag add @othent/kms@<version> latest

+You can see the package distribution (not version) tags like this:

+    npm view . dist-tags

 ## This branch / PR: